 The Tsuka typically is mounted such that it goes completely or nearly completely through the Monouchi.
 Various mechanisms are used to keep the Tsuka attached to the Monouchi so it does not come apart during use.
 Most commonly a Hoshi (rivet or peg) is inserted through both the Monouchi and the Tsuka so that the Tsuka cannot pull out.
 At other times wedges or brads are used to ensure the Tsuka is maintained in the Monouchi.
 This is obviously a key element in the construction of the weapon and must result in a sound joint that cannot come undone during repeated use or from extended wear.

-The Tsuka of a Tonfa is usually round in its cross section but may not necessarily be of a uniform diameter.
+The Tsuka of a Tonfa is usually round in its cross-section but may not necessarily be of uniform diameter.
 It is composed of two primary parts.
 The head (Tsuka Gashira) and the grip (Nigiri).
 The Tsuka Gashira is used as both a striking surface and as a buffer to keep the hand from sliding off of the weapon.
 The Tsuka is also often used as a grabbing, twisting, pushing, or pulling surface.

 One of the common uses of the weapon is to effectively block a strike.
 This is often done by grasping the Tsuka in the palm of your hand such that your thumb is near the Tsuka Gashira.
 The Shomen rests against your forearm until the opposite end (Ushiro Atama) protrudes just past your elbow.
 The Tonfa is properly sized when the Ushiro Atama extends approximately one to two inches beyond your elbow when the Tonfa is held in this manner.